WA9ONY/Kite-Altimeter/README.md

 + Version 4 was designed to be the smallest and lightest.
 It has no OLED display, just NioPxiel.
 + Version 5 added 9-DOF (degrees of freedom) and air velocity measurements.
 + Version 6 a smaller version of 5 to mount on the main spar of a delta kite.
++ Version 3 was created to be a ground station monitoring the change of the barometric pressure during the flight time and is currently under development.

 Functions
 + All altimeter versions log data to a 32 GB micro SD card.